What is a barn cat?

 - Put out cat food and fresh water daily.
 No, this will not prevent the cats from hunting mice!
 In fact, it will encourage it!
 Hunting alone is not enough to sustain a cat's diet.
 If cats do not have enough to eat, they will move on in search of a new place to live.
 Therefore, by providing consistent food, the cats will choose to stick around.

-Second Chances provides hosts with a starter kit including a one-month supply of cat food.
+Second Chances provides hosts with a starter kit including a several weeks' supply of cat food.
 Should further assistance with providing food be necessary, our organization is available to help at any time.
 Even the best mousers cannot survive on hunting alone.
 We never want the cats to go hungry!

 Table scraps are generally not acceptable as a source of food because many human foods (onions, garlic, raisins, tomatoes, etc) are extremely toxic to cats!